unsetbit/p/README.md

 P is a small framework used to create browser-to-browser networks (as opposed to just a connection).
 With P, you can:

 * Connect to other browsers using [a simple WebSocket server](https://github.com/oztu/onramp).
 * Connect to other browsers using your established connections to other browsers.
-This is what makes P unique, it allows for transitive connections across peers, allowing easy creation of mesh networks.
+This is what makes P unique: it allows for transitive connections across peers, allowing easy creation of mesh networks.

 After a connection is established the middleman is no longer nescessary – no proxies are involved.